earthcube/earthcube/index.md

 The EarthCube office maintains this repository.

-Have a look at [Specifications - summary for the geosciences community](https://docs.google.com/document/d/158z6ebbpA_k-oEawZw4xgm527GJGDHVw0Y94cuS0OIk) for current guidelines on ways to make your EarthCube software interoperable.
+Have a look at [Recommended Standards and Specifications for EarthCube Projects](https://docs.google.com/document/d/10mbjwMeD6yB3qm-ZBcId3GycfHwbXoshf1Z_nMxvzPI) for current guidelines on ways to make your EarthCube software interoperable.

 ## Github Organization